 Personally, I find that a bit of a platform and a chunky heel are the two key qualities that make it easier to walk in heels – stilettos are tough for even the most experienced heel-lover, and they tend to get stuck in cobblestones, sidewalk cracks and sewer grates!

-Willing to give some taller cruelty-free shoes a try?
-Here, I’ve rounded up 10 of the best vegan high heels to lift your spirits – and your style.
+Ready to strut your stuff?
+Here, I’ve rounded up 10 of the best vegan heels to lift your spirits – and your style.

 10 Of The Best Vegan Heels

 All of Stella’s shoes are vegan, but frankly, some of them are a bit too chunky for my taste.
-So finding these slinky, kitten-heeled mesh pumps really made me want to purr!
+So finding these slinky, kitten-heeled sandals really made me want to purr!

-The style: Mid-heeled, pointy toed pumps that scream ‘designer chic’!
-Price: Around $645
+The style: Mid-heeled, ankle-strapped sandals that scream ‘designer chic’!

 Every shoe made by Nemanti Milano is a work of art, ethically crafted from vegan leather.
 Their newest collection uses Alcantara, a material that produces zero CO2 emissions.
 It’s a faux leather that’s derived from wate grain production and pellemela, a material based on apple cores.